 - Click the Cornell Note template.

 Your document will open, and you can make further changes.
-For example, some people may want to adjust the top area to type class name and date.
+For example, some people may want to adjust the top area to type Class name and date.
 That’s why I added the paragraph break before the table.
-Other people put their name in case the notes are lost.
-Finally, print out how many copies you’ll need and head to class.
+Other people put their names in case the notes are lost.
+Finally, print out how many copies you need and head to class.

-Although I built this template with Microsoft Word, you can use it with Google Docs.
-This works on the free version as well as the paid one.
+Although I built this template with Microsoft Word, it works with Google Docs.
 You might want to create a folder to put your template files.
-The paid version allows you to create private templates.
+The paid version, which is part of Google Suite, allows you to create private templates.

-- Download the template from the Additional Resources section.
+- Download the template from the Downloads section.

 - Click the + icon for a Blank document.